Pressure Treated Timber Still Needs Protection from RotBy Dave Kile

 Rot is a Real Threat for Any Timber

-Pressure-treating can make timber water-resistant, but it’s not 100 percent rot resistant.
-Any time the timber moves, bends, or cracks, water can enter.
+Pressure-treating can make timber water-resistant, but it’s not 100 per cent rot-resistant.
+Water can enter any time the timber moves, bends, or cracks.
 While this may seem worrisome, the key is to keep the water away.

 On the Ask the Builder website, Carter endorses Trex Protect as the product he prefers.
 “I have faith in the product and have taken steps using modern new products to minimise water infiltration into both the new deck and the existing treated lumber,” he said.

 Trex Protect’s butyl tape is easy to use and convenient to apply.
-Available in two widths – 50 mm x 20 m for joists and 100 mm x 20 m for bearers —Trex Protect is applied as a cap (vs. wrapping) to horizontal and vertical surfaces, allowing the timber to breathe.
-It comes with a 20-year warranty that guarantees you will get more life out of your deck.
+Available in three widths – 50 mm x 20 m for joists, 100 mm x 20 m for bearers and 279.4 mm x 15.2 m for rim joists —Trex Protect is applied as a cap (vs wrapping) to horizontal and vertical surfaces, allowing the timber to breathe.
+It comes with a 25-year warranty that guarantees you will get more life out of your deck.

 So, if you’re installing a pressure-treated timber deck, don’t skip the essential and low-cost step of protecting your bearers and joists.
 The small cost is well worth adding years to your new deck.